Divepit/3d-vision-sugical-data-collection-interaction-package/README.md

 This will launch the node, which provides the "execute_observing_path" services.

-1. In a separate terminal, source the ROS environment and your workspace again (as in step 2).
+In a separate terminal, source the ROS environment and your workspace again (as in step 2).

-2. Test the service:

 To test the "execute_observing_path" service, use the following command: